Tracking for the Summer Reading program ends in...

 - Limit 2 kits per person.
 Please share the craftiness if taking more than 1.

-- Video with step-by-step instructions will be available below, on the Library’s YouTube Channel and in the discussion section of the Facebook event the following day (i.e. Thursday).
+- If needed, a video with step-by-step instructions will be available below, on the Library’s YouTube Channel and in the discussion section of the Facebook event the following day (i.e. Thursday).

 Have questions about these programs?
 Reach out to Amanda at 315.785.7715 or through the Library’s Facebook or Instagram messenger.